MrRawbin/castlenamia/README.md

 old school ES5 and plain ol' CSS.

 If I feel like wasting more time some time in the future, I just might create an `npm` package containing the actual logic of generating the name, neatly bundled in a lib.
+Because *of course* you want to be able to use this functionality in your own project.

 For now, it's all just mashed into a plain `.js` file.

-# Contributions
+# 🫶 Contributions
 Please feel free to add more ideas for prefixes/suffixes in order to generate more dumb combinations of names.